skip to content

 • understanding any information that may be relevant to the decision, or

-• retaining such information, or
+• retaining that information, or

-• communicating the decision in any manner.
+• communicating their decision in any manner.

 Who can make a report?

-The consent of the vulnerable adult is not required for a report to be made, but consent will usually be needed if an investigation is undertaken and certain action is proposed.
-The Adult Safeguarding Unit aims to work with the vulnerable adult in responding to the abuse or alleged abuse.
+The Adult Safeguarding Unit aims to work with the relevant adult in responding to the abuse or alleged abuse.

 Reports to the Adult Safeguarding Unit can be made anonymously.